tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 > "For many lgbt people, that's what it feels like to be in your own family sometimes."

 Naturally, there are counter arguments.
-The Babadook never says he's gay, he never displays physical attraction to another person, but historically fictional characters haven't needed to say "I am gay" outloud to be read as queer, or to become queer icons.
+The Babadook never says he's gay, he never displays physical attraction to another person, but historically fictional characters haven't needed to say "I am gay" out loud to be read as queer, or to become queer icons.

 > "So many LGBT people have been barred from seeing themselves represented in popular culture, so we've had to project ourselves into so many of these figures."